Evan-Boodoosingh/se_project_express/README.md

 pm2 restart wtwr-api
 ```

-Built with ❤️ using Node.js and Expresshat to Wear?): Back End
+Built with ❤️ using Node.js and Expresshat to Wear?: Back End
 The back-end project is focused on creating a server for the WTWR application.
 You’ll gain a deeper understanding of how to work with databases, set up security and testing, and deploy web applications on a remote machine.
 The eventual goal is to create a server with an API and user authorization.

 ## Running the Project